geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ### Project system

-During this release MapStore changed a lot the project system.
-The first phase of this migration has been identified by [this](https://github.com/geosolutions-it/MapStore2/pull/6738/files) pull request.
-In this PR we are supporting the backward compatibility as much as possible.
-Anyway this migration guidelines will change accordingly to the new system soon.
+During this release MapStore we started an rewrite of the [project system](https://github.com/geosolutions-it/MapStore2/issues/6314), organized in different phases.

+The first phase of this migration has been identified by [this](https://github.com/geosolutions-it/MapStore2/pull/6738) pull request.
+In this phase we are supporting the backward compatibility as much as possible, introducing the new project system in parallel with the new one (experimental).
+In the future the current script will be deprecated in favor of the new one.

+Here below the breaking changes introduced in this release to support this new system:

 #### The following key files have been moved to the new `configs` folder